DuongDHoangTrong/PCCP-multi-e/README.md

 # Data Description

 ## Overview
-This dataset contains simulation results for electron dynamics under laser interaction from ***Effects of laser parameters on orbital competition in high-order harmonic generation from hydrogen cyanide molecule***.
+This dataset contains simulation results of High-Harmonic Generation (HHG) from HCN molecule interacting with laser pulses with different laser parameters, used for the article ***Effects of laser parameters on orbital competition in high-order harmonic generation from hydrogen cyanide molecule***.
 Each file is named in the format:

 ```
 I=...-L=...-Np=...